 SIGN #1: You’re “Aight” Yet Not Satisfied

-Satisfied isn't about every whim being met.
-Satisfied is about feeling content and content is about being good with the way things are, having peace of mind and being willing to fully accept the circumstances that you are in — not one of these things…all of them.
-Something that I tell many of my clients is if you're constantly trying to change someone, if you can't relax and be present in your relationship and/or if you are always complaining about your situation, yet you then turn around and say your relationship is on solid ground, you are in a serious state of self-denial.
+Feeling satisfied isn't about every whim being met.
+Feeling satisfied is about feeling content and content is about being good with the way things are, having peace of mind, and being willing to fully accept the circumstances that you are in — not one of these things…all of them.
+Something that I tell many of my clients is if you're constantly trying to change someone, if you can't relax and be present in your relationship, and/or if you are always complaining about your situation, yet you then turn around and say your relationship is on solid ground, you are in a serious state of self-denial.

 SIGN #2: You Love…You’re Not IN LOVE